Full Year US History Video Curriculum

-Check out this episode on "Women in World War II and the Real Rosie the Riveter."
-History For Humans episodes are designed like lesson plans- beginning with a hook and exploration question, key vocabulary terms are defined to help visual learners and challenging concepts are explained clearly, and best of all it teaches through the power of story!
-We know stories are how all humans, especially young learners, make sense of the world so why just lecture when you can "story-lecture?"
-Lectures are forgettable, stories make a lasting imprint!
+Check out this episode on the "Harlem Hellfighters and America in WWI" as a sample to our video lessons.
+History For Humans episodes are designed like lesson plans- beginning with a hook and exploration question, key vocabulary terms are defined on-screen to help visual learners and challenging concepts are explained clearly to support comprehension.

 INCLUDED IN THE PACKAGE: